My Simple Skincare Routine

 After cleansing, I focus on treating and hydrating my skin:

-- Tretinoin: A couple of times a week, I apply tretinoin as the first layer.
+1. Tretinoin: 1-2 times a week, I apply tretinoin as the first layer.
 It’s been a crucial part of keeping my skin smooth and clear.

-- If my skin feels particularly dry, I switch to Cosrx Ceramide Cream for added hydration and repair.
-I also add a couple of drops of Castor oil.
-I use it as an eye cream.
+• If my skin feels particularly dry, I switch to Cosrx Ceramide Cream.
+I also add a couple of drops of Castor oil or Almond oil.

-- Extras (as needed): If my skin feels dehydrated, I’ll add an essence or toner before moisturizing for an extra boost of hydration.
-I also love Klair hydrating serum, as well as Cosrx ones.
+3. Extras (as needed): If my skin feels dehydrated, I’ll add an essence or toner before moisturizing.
+I also love Klair hydrating serum, as well as the Cosrx ones.

 There are a couple of tips I learned over the years after numerous mistakes and wasted money: